anyscale/templates/templates/text-gen-service/README.md

 ## Roll out as Anyscale service

 After launching the teamplate, open `service.yaml` file and change `name` field to give your service a name.
-Then just run following command to launch a anyscale service.
+Then just run following command to launch an Anyscale Service.

 `anyscale service rollout -f service.yaml`